evanditter/Hadoop_Project_on_sales_data/README.md

 This was an introductory project to Hadoop using dummy sales data.
 The following readme would show how to use the scripts to create a database in HDFS using Cloudera Manager.
 The script won't work by itself as there is a dummy wget to an Amazon S3 bucket that needs a valid address, but was kept out for privacy.

+What does it do/What is in the repo?
+Scripts to get HDFS running on Cloudera Manager and SQL statements to create a database with tables, partitions, and views.
+What technologies are used?
+Learning Hadoop was the main goal of the project.
+Python, bash scripts and sql was used.
+What is the stage of the project?
+The project is done for the goal of having working code for the purpose of learning Hadoop.

 ## Contents

 - The Deployment Runbook section contains information that shows how the code should be run on the production environment.